Brain & Nerve Protection

 You’ve been using medicinal mushrooms for a while now.
 You’ve felt the immune upgrade, the increased resilience and adaptability plus countless other amazing benefits that come with their use.
 Then you start hearing words like 'nootropic' and 'smart drugs' coming up again and again.
-Nootropics are a hot topic right now (check out this article 'What Are Nootropics') and have absolutely permeated the West in the last few years, as evidenced by their popularity amongst top CEO’s, biohackers, longevity enthusiasts, athletes and more.
+Nootropics are a hot topic right now and have absolutely permeated the West in the last few years, as evidenced by their popularity amongst top CEO’s, biohackers, longevity enthusiasts, athletes and more.

 The concept of upgrading your brain’s machinery makes absolute sense and in our fast paced 21st century, there is no better time to be looking at naturally-derived nootropics to help increased recall, thought-firing capacity and promote stronger mental output (minus the side effects from regular brain boosters like caffeine).